 Jack up your Ford vehicle and place on jack stands.
 You'll need to raise the vehicle to gain access to the starter motor.

 Disconnect the wire that attaches to the S terminal of the starter motor's solenoid.

 Using a jumper wire that's long enough (or a remote start switch), apply 12 Volts to the S terminal of the starter motor's solenoid.

 As you apply these 12 Volts (to the S terminal of the starter motor solenoid), you'll get one of two results:

 - The starter will activate and will turn over the engine

 - The starter motor won't do a thing.

 Let's take a look at what your test results mean:

 CASE 1: The starter motor cranked the engine.
 This means that the starter motor is good and that you have an electrical issue keeping the starter motor from cranking the engine.

-The next step is to go to TEST 2 and see if the starter motor starter motor is getting the Start Signal on the S terminal wire (circuit).
-Go to TEST 2: Verifying The Start Signal.
+The next step is to go to TEST 2 and see if the starter motor is getting the Start Signal on the S terminal wire (circuit).
+Go to: TEST 2: Verifying The Start Signal.